 - Drink water and juice frequently, avoid smoking, alcoholic beverages, and drinks containing caffeine during your trip.

 - Do some exercises in your seat:

 Gentle neck twists; Arm stretches; Knee lifts; Calf massage; Slow foot circles.

 - Get advice from your physician before traveling if you think you are at high risk.

-Decompression sickness can occur if Scuba diving is followed immediately by travel to altitudes above sea level.
-It’s not acceptable for passengers to fly with 24 hours of their last dive no matter whether you have made decompression or not.
+Decompression sickness can occur if scuba diving is followed immediately by travel to altitudes above sea level.
+It’s not acceptable for passengers to fly within 24 hours of their last dive, no matter whether you have decompressed or not.
 All passengers who have recently been suffering or are currently suffering from decompression sickness will be regarded as a medical case and the acceptance of carriage is subject to approval for travel.